Core messages

-Three key levels monitor thyroid function: TSH, free thyroxine (fT4), and free triiodothyronine (fT3).
+Three key values monitor thyroid function: TSH, free thyroxine (fT4), and free triiodothyronine (fT3).
 TSH is secreted by the pituitary gland to regulate the production of T4 and T3.
-High TSH levels indicate hypothyroidism, while low levels indicate hyperthyroidism. fT4 and fT3 indicate the amount of active hormones in the blood that are available to the body.
+High TSH levels indicate an underactive thyroid, while low levels indicate an overactive thyroid. fT4 and fT3 show the amount of active hormones in the blood available to the body.

 The TSH basal value

-Basal TSH refers to the concentration of thyroid-stimulating hormone (TSH) in the blood under basal or resting conditions, typically after an overnight fast.
-Measurement of this level is often performed as part of a routine examination or when a thyroid disorder is suspected.
+The TSH basal value refers to the concentration of thyroid-stimulating hormone (TSH) in the blood under basal or resting conditions, typically after an overnight fasting period.
+The measurement of this value is often conducted as part of a routine examination or when a thyroid disorder is suspected.

-Normal TSH values may vary slightly depending on the laboratory, but in general the values in the table are considered normal.
+The normal TSH values can vary slightly depending on the laboratory, but generally, the values in the table are considered normal.

 Below you will find an overview of the reference ranges for different age groups: